-American bombers (e.g. the B-17s, B-24s, and B-25s) had longer ranges, more accurate targeting systems (the Norden bombsight), and better and more armor and escorts than the RAF.
-Even with limited, daytime, and escorted bombing runs in 1943, though, U.S. bomber losses were high (from 10 percent to as high as 30 percent per run).28 The United States, after suffering heavy losses, began to follow the British model of area bombing cities at night.29 Germany tried to
+American bombers (e.g. the B-17s, B-24s, and B-25s) had longer ranges, more accurate targeting systems (the Norden bombsight), heavier armor, and better escorts than the RAF.
+Even with limited, daytime escorted bombing runs in 1943, though, U.S. bomber losses were high (from 10 percent to as high as 30 percent per run).28 The United States, after suffering heavy losses, began to follow the British model of area bombing cities at night.29 Germany tried to relocate industry to caves and forests as much as possible through the end of the war.
+As the war continued,